Bayes Calculations from Quantile Implied Likelihood: Quantile Implied Likelihood (QIL) for Bayesian Inference

-A suitable algorithm can be used to quickly compute the MAP\ estimate via the solution (\ref{QLEpen}) or (\ref{QLEpen2}), and corresponding and Hessian matrix, when the algorithm is supplied with a good starting value of $\boldsymbol{\theta}$ (e.g., $\widehat{\boldsymbol{\theta}}_{\text{MLE}}$).\ A good starting value can be easily found when the posterior $\pi_{\text{Q} }(\boldsymbol{\theta\mid}\mathcal{Y}_{n})$ is unimodal or low-dimensional.
-Otherwise, multiple runs of this algorithm are needed for several plausible starting values of $\boldsymbol{\theta}$ (resp.), in order to obtain $\widehat{\boldsymbol{\theta}}_{\text{Q}}$ as the minimizing solution over the multiple runs.
+A suitable algorithm can be used to quickly compute the MAP\ estimate via the solution (\ref{QLEpen}) or (\ref{QLEpen2}), and the corresponding Hessian matrix, when the algorithm is initiated with a good starting value of $\boldsymbol{\theta}$ (e.g., $\widehat{\boldsymbol{\theta}}_{\text{MLE}}$).\ A good starting value can be easily set when the posterior $\pi_{\text{Q} }(\boldsymbol{\theta\mid}\mathcal{Y}_{n})$ is unimodal or low-dimensional.
+Otherwise, multiple runs of this algorithm are needed for several plausible starting values of $\boldsymbol{\theta}$ (resp.), in order to obtain $\widehat{\boldsymbol{\theta}}_{\text{Q}}$ as the optimal minimizing solution over the multiple runs.
 This approach has some risk of finding a local minimum, depending on how well the starting values are chosen.